WFU-HPC/deac-docs/source/cluster-sla.rst

 Example SU Purchase
 ===================

 Below are four examples of Service Unit requests and/or chargebacks.
+For any chargeback, indirect fees are included in the applied SSU Rate.
+For any contribution or chargeback, even if Compute SSUs are not factored, the Applicable Compute SSU rate is used for the overall SSU to SU conversion.

 .. _sec.sla.su.example.compute: